PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 Some distributions like Debian do not have fwupd installed by default, so you should check for its existence on your system and install it if needed.

 Several graphical frontends integrate with fwupd to offer firmware updates (GNOME Software, KDE Discover, Snap Store, [GNOME Firmware](https://gitlab.gnome.org/World/gnome-firmware), Pop!\_OS Settings app).
-However, not all distributions offer this integration by default, so you should check your specific system and setup scheduled updates or update notifications using [systemd timers](https://wiki.archlinux.org/title/systemd/Timers) or [cron](https://wiki.archlinux.org/title/Cron) if needed.
+However, not all distributions offer this integration by default, so you should check your specific system and setup scheduled update notifications using [systemd timers](https://wiki.archlinux.org/title/systemd/Timers) or [cron](https://wiki.archlinux.org/title/Cron) if needed.

-Note that fwupd, like Windows Update, supports updating the UEFI.
-Power loss or forced shutdown in the middle of a UEFI update can brick your system, so unattended UEFI updating is not recommended unless you have the means to recover from a corrupted UEFI (motherboard flashback functionality or EEPROM flashing tools). fwupd UEFI updates can be disabled by adding `uefi_capsule` to `DisabledPlugins` in `/etc/fwupd/daemon.conf` and then restarting the fwupd daemon (`sudo systemctl restart fwupd`). **Keeping your UEFI up&#8209;to&#8209;date is important for security patches, so make sure to periodically revert this setting and apply updates manually or install UEFI updates via other methods supported by some motherboards.**

 ### Firewall